IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Meta-Class

-Meta-Class (also called Class of Classes of Entity) is defined as the Class of Entity of all Class of Entitys each of whose instances is necessarily a Class of Entity.
+Meta-Class (also called Class of Classes of Entity) is the Class of Entity of all Class of Entitys each of whose instances is necessarily a Class of Entity.

 In other word, Meta-Class is the powertype of Class of Entity: all sub-classes of Class of Entitys are instances of Meta-Class.